JVAdams/Ref/Pubs.md

 - **Adams, J. V.**, Slaght, K. S., and Boogaard, M. A.  2016.
 [An automated approach to Litchfield and Wilcoxon's evaluation of dose-effect experiments using the R package LW1949](http://doi.org/10.1002/etc.3490).
 Environmental Toxicology and Chemistry 35:3058-3061.

 - Robinson, J. M., Wilberg, M. J., **Adams, J. V.**, and Jones, M. L.  2016.
-[Tradeoff between assessment and control of aquatic invasive species: a case study of sea lamprey management in the St .
-Marys River](http://doi.org/10.1080/02755947.2015.1103822).
+[Tradeoff between assessment and control of aquatic invasive species: a case study of sea lamprey management in the St. Marys River](http://doi.org/10.1080/02755947.2015.1103822).
 North American Journal of Fisheries Management 36(1):11-20.

 - Stapanian, M. A., Schumacher, W., Gara, B., **Adams, J. V.**, and Viau, N.  2016.
 [Moss and vascular plant indices in Ohio wetlands have similar environmental predictors](http://doi.org/10.1016/j.ecolind.2015.11.036).
 Ecological Indicators 62:138-146.